trilitech/tezos-developer-docs/docs/unity/scenes.md

   date: 11 December 2023
 ---

-The SDK includes sample scenes that demonstrate how to use the SDK.
+The SDK includes tutorial scenes that demonstrate how to use the SDK.
 To open the scenes, install the SDK and in the Project panel, expand **TezosSDK > Examples**.
 The examples are in individual folders.